Daily readings

 Thursday, July 30, 2026

 Saint Peter Chrysologus, Bishop and Doctor.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Peter Chrysologus, Bishop and Doctor